anishathalye/semlib/docs/index.md

 Read more about the rationale, the story behind this library, and related work in the [**blog post**](https://anishathalye.com/semlib/).

+## `llms.txt`

+This documentation is available in [`llms.txt`](https://llmstxt.org/) format, a Markdown-based format optimized for LLMs and AI coding assistants.

+Two versions are available:

+- [`llms.txt`](https://semlib.anish.io/llms.txt) contains a description of the project and links to all documentation sections.
+- [`llms-full.txt`](https://semlib.anish.io/llms-full.txt) includes the complete content of all documentation pages.
+Note that this may be too large for some LLMs.

+These files are not currently automatically used by IDEs or coding agents, but you can provide the full text or link to them when using AI tools.

 ## Citation

 ```bibtex